-About fifteen years ago, the book, "Men are from Mars, Women are from Venus" by John Gray attempted to popularize the concept that males and females were fundamentally different in their communication styles – as fundamentally different as if they were from separate planets.
-For instance, it postulated that men were "problem solvers" while women preferred to simply focus on the emotions and the connections between people (requiring "listening to" rather than "problem solving" from their mate).
-These differences in approaches, Gray contended, caused much conflict between partners.
-(What he failed to take into account is that even in same-sex relationships, these dynamics often exist and play out!)
+The book “Men are from Mars, Women are from Venus” by John Gray attempted to popularize the concept that males and females are fundamentally different in their communication styles – as fundamentally different as if they were from separate planets.
+It postulated that men were “problem solvers” while women focused on emotions and the connections between people, which require listening skills rather than problem-solving.
+These differences in approaches, Gray contended, are the cause of much conflict between partners.

-What's more, an additional "problem" has arisen that the "problem-solver" themselves is not being as sensitive to their own place, while their head is off solving what they perceive as the other person's "situation."
+What’s more, an additional problem has arisen: the problem-solver is not being as sensitive to their own place, because their head is off solving what they perceive to be wrong with the other person.
 Frankly, the experience is not being as mutually enjoyable as it could be if the problem-solver was simply being right there in the present!

-- I was totally completely present with myself and how I felt and with what I wanted and desired.
-I was able to communicate all of this with my partner, because I was completely THERE and connected in a very nice way!
+- I was totally, completely present with myself, how I felt, and with what I wanted and desired.
+I was able to communicate all of this to my partner, because I was completely there and connected in a very nice way!

 - I am a hero!

-- Most interestingly, she was the "problem-solver" in this case!
+- Most interestingly, she was the problem-solver in this case!
 I had her read this bit appearing up there and she tried it.
-She loved it!!!
+She loved it!
 She was completely present and in touch with her own needs and desires.
-She wasn't trying merely to please me or solve that problem - she was right there with me, mutually enjoying a completely intimate experience.
+She wasn’t trying merely to please me or solve that problem.
+She was right there with me, mutually enjoying a completely intimate experience.
 It was (by her reports) a totally amazing experience!
-Wow!!!

-Try it yourself, problem-solvers – both male and female!
-I think you'll like how this problem seems to practically solve itself!
+Try it yourself, problem-solvers.
+I think you’ll like how this problem seems to practically solve itself!